Skip to main content

 Read the job description and build two lists: required skills (tools, technologies, methodologies, qualifications listed under 'Requirements') and preferred skills (listed under 'Nice to Have' or 'Preferred').
 Note any terms that appear more than once — repetition signals weighting.
 Then map each item against your actual experience: what you have, what you can demonstrate with evidence, and what you genuinely lack.
 Only the first two groups go into your CV.

-Rewrite achievement bullets to use JD language
+Rewrite achievement bullets using JD language

 Add a skills section that mirrors the JD